marvinhagemeister/minibench/README.md

-# MiniBench
+# minibench

-Minimal benchmark library for nodejs.
+Minimal benchmark library that supports sync and async benchmarks.
+Works in node and in the browser.

 ## Installation